 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities on the statement of net position.
-Bond premiums and discounts, as well as, the difference between the reacquisition price and the net carrying amount of the old debt, are deferred and amortized over the life of the bonds using the straight-line method over the term of the related debt.
+Bond premiums and discounts are amortized over the life of the bonds using the straight-line method.